Non-Markovian Noise in Symmetry-Preserving Quantum Dynamics

-\emph{Conclusions} -- In this work, we leverage root systems and the FFF to analyze the impact of non-Markovian noise on symmetry-preserving quantum dynamics.
-Our approach enables the characterization of noise processes that are either symmetry-preserving or symmetry-breaking.
-To this end, we construct novel generators of $\mathfrak{su}(N)$ informed by the symmetries of the noiseless system.
+\emph{Conclusions}---We leverage root systems and the FFF to analyze the impact of non-Markovian noise on symmetry-preserving quantum dynamics.
+Our approach enables the characterization of noise processes that are either symmetrypreserving or symmetry breaking.
+To this end, we construct novel generators of $\mathfrak{su}(N)$ informed by the symmetries of the ideal system.
 We take advantage of the group structure of these generators via the root system to make broad symmetry constraints on open quantum system dynamics.

-We prove that decoherence is restricted to the SPS for symmetry-preserving non-Markovian noise, whereas symmetry-breaking non-Markovian noise causes highly specific leakage outside of the SPS.
-Our results provide key insights into the propagation of noise in symmetric quantum evolution that can be exploited for the design of noise characterization and protection strategies.
+We demonstrate that decoherence is restricted to the SPS for symmetry-preserving correlated noise, whereas symmetry-breaking correlated noise causes specific leakage outside the SPS. {Therefore, we can identify the subalgebra causing temporally correlated logical errors.} Our results provide key insights into the propagation of noise in symmetric quantum evolution that can be exploited for the design of noise characterization and protection strategies.

+{Our analysis of classical non-Markovian noise in symmetric systems extends beyond the Markovian Lindblad description often used in recent work on symmetries in open quantum systems.} {While we focus exclusively on classical stochastic processes in this study, the algebraic structure and framework should generalize to stochastic quantum baths.
+We leave that for a future study.}

+\emph{Data Availability}---—The datasets generated and/or analyzed from this study are not publicly available due to institutional requirements but may be obtained from the authors on reasonable request, pending completion of the necessary review procedures.